Dingwall Castle: Lord of the Isles occupation

 In 1411 Domhnall of Islay, Lord of the Isles (chief of Clan Donald) captured Dingwall Castle as part of his pursuit of his claim to the earldom of Ross by right of his wife, Mariota Leslie.
 This took place shortly before the Battle of Harlaw.

 In 1436 the next successive Clan Donald chief, Alexander of Islay, Earl of Ross was officially recognized as the Earl of Ross and took up his residence at Dingwall Castle.
 His son, John of Islay, Earl of Ross was not as successful; the Earldom of Ross was confiscated and the castle became a royal possession once more in 1475.
 John Munro, 11th Baron of Foulis was then made governor of the castle, who in turn was succeeded by Andrew Munro, 2nd of Milntown.
 The next governor in 1488 was Sir James Dunbar.

 16th century

 In 1507 Andrew Stewart, Bishop of Caithness carried out improvements after the castle had been assaulted by the MacDonalds and Mackenzies, and a new great hall was built.
-Later governors were John Stewart, 2nd Earl of Atholl (1516 - 1522), John Earl of Moray - brother of James V of Scotland, David Sinclair - until 1550, George Munro, 4th of Milntown also known as "of Docharty" in 1561, Sir Andrew Keith (Lord Dingwall), in 1584, Sir John Preston, later Earl of Desmond, in 1605.
+Later governors were John Stewart, 2nd Earl of Atholl (1516 - 1522), James Stewart, 1st Earl of Moray (1501 creation) - brother of James V of Scotland, David Sinclair - until 1550, George Munro, 4th of Milntown also known as "of Docharty" in 1561, Sir Andrew Keith (Lord Dingwall), in 1584, Sir John Preston, later Earl of Desmond, in 1605.

+Supporters of Mary, Queen of Scots, captured Dingwall Castle in October 1568.